mkklenk/jarHell/README.md

 ## multiplication operations before add operations
 *java -cp "./API for Calculator/target/api-1.0-SNAPSHOT.jar:**./Multiplication operations/target/mutliply-1.0-SNAPSHOT.jar**:**./Add operations/target/add-1.0-SNAPSHOT.jar**:./1Application/target/application-1.0-SNAPSHOT.jar" Main*
 In this case the "add" jar is loaded before the "multiply" jar.
-The code runs unless it has to multiply:
+The code runs unless it has to add:

 ```
 Welcome to Calculator: